 Royal National Park is famous for its spectacular coastline and walking tracks that cover different sections of that coastline.
 But most of Royal National Park’s 150 square kilometres lie away from the coast.
 And one of the best ways to explore the interior of the park is by walking the Karloo walking track and Uloola track.
 These two tracks are often combined under the name of the Uloola track.

-This beautiful walk features a stunning swimming hole at Karloo pools, one of the prettiest wildflowers walks in the park, and Uloola falls that you can check out from the top of the falls or climb down to the base of the falls for some stunning views and blissful solitude.
+This beautiful walk features a stunning swimming hole at Karloo Pools, one of the prettiest wildflower walks in the park, and Uloola Falls that you can check out from the top of the falls or climb down to the base of the falls for some stunning views and blissful solitude.